AuReMe/metage2metabo/docs/m2m_analysis.rst

 The last step (``m2m_analysis powergraph``) compresses the graph into a power graph (in bbl format).
 Then it creates a svg picture of this power graph.

+During m2m_analysis workflow, you can change genome ID to taxon ID in order to have a taxonomic view of the results.
+There is two possibilities to achieve this, either with `--taxon` option that will use ete4 and NCBI Taxonomy to translate taxon ID from a tsv file into taxon name.
+You can find an example of such file in `test folder <https://github.com/AuReMe/metage2metabo/tree/main/testmetabolic_data/taxon_id.tsv>`__.

+The second possibility is with the option `--manual-taxon`, which expects a tabulated or comma-separated file indicating for each genome ID the associated taxon name.
+You can find an example of such file in `test folder <https://github.com/AuReMe/metage2metabo/tree/main/testmetabolic_data/manual_taxon_name.tsv>`__.

 m2m Tutorial
 ------------